UST-QuAntiL/qhana-plugin-runner/docs/data-formats/data-model.rst

 Provenance data follows the same rules as entities but allows nested datastructures.
 The provenance data type is used to describe the (future or past) execution of an executable artifact.

+.. seealso:: :doc:`/data-formats/examples/provenance`

 Custom Data Formats
 -------------------

 Custom data formats are completely free from any restrictions described for other data formats.
-However, they should be used sparingly as their reuseability is limited.
+However, they should be **used sparingly** as their reuseability is limited.

+.. seealso:: :doc:`/data-formats/examples/custom`